-Keep in mind no metallic paper, glitter, or velvet-frosted paper can go in the recycle bin.
+Remember that no metallic paper, glitter, or velvet-frosted paper can go in the recycle bin.

-Choose paper that can be recycled or use paper from items you already have; such as, old maps, or sheet music, picture books you want to get rid of or magazines
+Choose paper that can be recycled or use paper from items you already have, such as old maps or sheet music, picture books you want to get rid of, or magazines.